Woodehh/Neodius/README.md

 We're making use of the API's of the awesome City of Zion developers community.
 These guys are making everyones NEO life a lot better.
 Check them out at [www.cityofzion.io]() and don't for get to donate some NEO at: `Adr3XjZ5QDzVJrWvzmsTTchpLRRGSzgS5A`.

 ## I want to help!
+### Coding
 You can!
 I'll reward you with a lot of hugs :-) Send me a message or do a pull request.

+### Translating
+You can help translating through [POEditor.com](https://www.poeditor.com).
+I have an application there and that way it keeps the strings updated and the contributors informed on new strings.
+Open an issue if you would like to help translating with your e-mail (nick)name and language or send me a message on the NEO Slack @Woodehh.
+I'll send you an invite for that!

 ## That's it
 I put a few days of effort in this app and i'd love to hear your reaction about it.
 Feel free to contribute and suggest stuff.